-While consumers may be more open to using their credit cards than they have been in the recent past, it appears they’re still relying on the cards they’ve already got in their wallets, rather than applying for new ones, according to data released Tuesday by the Federal Reserve Bank of New York.
+Consumers are more open to using their cards than they have been in the past.
+But they’re relying on the cards they’ve got, rather than applying for new ones, according to new Federal Reserve data

 The bank’s quarterly report on household debt and credit, released Nov.
 27, showed consumers’ credit card balances rose by around $2 billion to approximately $674 billion in the third quarter of 2012 after tumbling to their lowest levels in 10 years the previous quarter.